applysis/applysis.github.io/mkdocs/docs/API/a-creating-api-source.md

 11. Now you can click **Create** the source.
 12. API key will be generated.
 You can copy it for now. ![](../assets/api/api-copy-key.png)

 Well done!
-Your API Source is created! 🎉
+Your API Source is created! 🎉 Not it is time to [submit the feedback](b-rest-api.md) from our systems.

 No you can use this **api key** and submit feedback from any system your company requires.
 If you encounter any problems, please [send us an note](mailto:contact@applysis.io), we will be in touch soon.